11 Tai4 泰

 Remarks: when a line moves along the timeline to a position above, the motion is called ‘to go’ and is regarded here as ‘to leave’.
 When a line moves to a position below, the motion is called ‘to come’ and is regarded here as ‘to arrive’.

 Qian represents heaven and the king and is signified as perseverance.
 Kun denotes earth and the courtier and is submissive.
 Qian tends to move upward as the heavens are designated to remain above.
 Kun tends to move downward as earth is designated to remain below.
 Here the masculine and feminine start to intersect; all creatures come to life and will prosper and reproduce.
 The upper and the lower trigrams comingle with each other; the king and courtier will associate with one aspiration.
 Perseverance is maintained internally and submissiveness is exhibited externally, so everything is harmonious and peaceful.
 Hence, it is auspicious and smooth progress results.

 Trigram Qian, the gentleman, stays internally at the core while trigram Kun, the villain, stays externally on the fringes.
 From the viewpoint of the reciprocal increase and decrease of masculine and feminine, hexagram Tai forms through Fu (24) and Lin (19).
 This symbolises the norm of the gentleman prevailing with the increase of masculine and the norm of the villain diminishing with the retreat of feminine.

 Commentary on the image: Heaven and earth interact; Tai.
 The ancient (female) ruler (后), in accordance with this, tailors the rules of heavens and earth, and implements them according to the appropriateness of heavens and earth in order to aid the people.

 The land changes according to the behaviour of the heavens.
 Observing this, the ancient ruler devised a calendar to assist people in farming. 后hou4 is a title used for successor king in very ancient times, but it is exclusively used for the queen consort after the Zhou.
-In Tai the feminine is in a dominant position; therefore it should be regarded here as a female ruler.
+In Tai the feminine is in a dominant position; therefore it can be also regarded as a female ruler.